Ardakilic/euromessage-php/README.md

 }
 ```

-## Setting a whole new configuration on runtime
+## Setting a Whole New Configuration on Runtime

 ```php
 <?php